capdevon/jme-particle-examples/README.md

 # jme-particle-examples
-Spawn particles in an animated character.
+Spawn particles in an animated character in a skinned mesh.
+This technique can be quite useful to create some pretty cool effects for a character or an animated object.
+Enjoy!

 🔔 If you found this project useful, please let me know by leaving a 'star' to motivate me to improve it.
 Thanks.